apache/openwhisk-cli/notes.md

 - Start working on command ...
   + fill out methods.
-    + first need to create a reference to the client...
+    + first need to create a reference to the whisk...
 Top-level variable. --> parse flags, then assign

 ## To do's